Envirometrix/PredictiveSoilMapping/main.md

 Bulk density tends to be measured and reported less frequently in legacy data bases and reports than most other commonly measured soil analytical properties.
-Such values as are reported are most often based on field measurements of in-situ bulk density using the core method.
-Bulk density of the fine earth fraction alone is measured and reported even less frequently than bulk density for the whole soil
+Bulk density is often based on field measurements of in-situ bulk density using the core method.
+Bulk density of the fine earth fraction alone is measured and reported even less frequently than bulk density for the whole soil (Fig. \@ref(fig:sprofs-bld)).
-(Fig. \@ref(fig:sprofs-bld)).

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_sprofs_BLD.png" alt="Histogram and soil-depth density distribution for a global compilation of measurements of bulk density (tonnes per cubic metre).
 Based on the records from WOSIS (http://www.earth-syst-sci-data.net/9/1/2017/)." width="90%" />